 This Implementation Plan is a "living document" linking past UNEAs to future UNEAs.
-On the one hand, it builds coherence across and facilitates the implementation of the pollution-related resolutions of past UNEAs.
-On the other hand, it can integrate the outcomes of future UNEAs that may adopt resolutions that address remaining challenges (cf. Box 2) to act on pollution in an impactful manner.
-The "living" part of the plan is that it is adaptable to change as progress is made to address existing challenges as well as to add components to new challenges identified in future UNEAs.
-It needs continuous leadership and stakeholder engagement to ensure progress towards a world free of pollution.
+It builds coherence across and facilitates the implementation of the pollution-related resolutions of past UNEAs.
+The Plan also encourages national reporting of actions on pollution through self-reporting at future UNEAs.
+This will enable the identification of challenges and opportunities that countries face.
+Future UNEAs may then adopt resolutions that address remaining challenges or opportunities (cf. Box 1) to act on pollution.
+The Plan will require continuous leadership and stakeholder engagement to ensure progress towards a world free of pollution.

-Box 2: Key challenges to addressing pollution identified through stakeholder consultations
+Box 1: Opportunities to address pollution identified through stakeholder consultations

-Knowledge: There is a need for much greater knowledge on the sources of pollution, chemicals content in supply chains, product information, the pathways of exposure, the impacts and solutions, and alternatives for improved choices, regulation and decisions.
+Knowledge: Greater knowledge on the sources of pollution, chemicals content in supply chains, product information, the pathways of exposure, the impacts and solutions, and alternatives for improved policy choices, regulation, prioritizing of actions, and decisions.

-Implementation: Strengthened regulatory, enforcement and institutional functioning combined with enhanced technical and institutional capacity, knowledge and experience sharing on what has worked or not worked are essential to accelerate and upscale action to prevent and address pollution.
+Implementation: Strengthened regulatory, enforcement and institutional functioning combined with enhanced technical and institutional capacity, finance, knowledge and experience sharing on what has worked or not worked are essential to accelerate and upscale actions to prevent and address pollution.